 Ribbon.
-New in Project 2010, the menus and toolbars have been replaced with the Ribbon, which helps you easily find the commands you need.
-Commands are organized in logical groups collected together under tabs.
+The Ribbon helps you easily find the commands you need by aggregating menu and toolbar functionality.
+Commands are organized in logical groups and collected together under tabs.

 Schedule.
-A schedule is a set of start and finish dates of all deliverables, tasks and milestones of the project.
-A Project 2010 schedule typically contains the WBS, the dependencies between the tasks, some date constraints, the estimates, the resources and assignments, based upon which it calculates the start and finish dates.
+A schedule is a set of start and finish dates for all project deliverables, tasks, and milestones.
+A Project 2013 schedule typically contains the WBS, the dependencies between the tasks, some date constraints, the estimates, the resources and assignments-based upon which the start and finish dates are calculated.